 Chair of the recently published Independent Review into Maternity Services at the Shrewsbury and Telford Hospital NHS Trust, leading a large team of medical professionals reviewing nearly 1600 maternity cases of concern at the Shrewsbury and Telford NHS Trust.
 The review has been commissioned by the Secretary of State for Health.
-Following a much larger number of cases of potential concern coming forward and confirmation that the original review was to be extended to include 1862 families, Donna has increased the numbers within the expert team.
-The team now includes circa 60 doctors and midwives, most of them working part time with the review alongside their NHS roles.
-Team members include obstetric anaesthetists, adult neurologist, adult cardiologist, an intensivist, an ambulance expert, paediatricians and a physician, as well as increasing the number of midwives, neonatologists and obstetricians.
+Following a much larger number of cases of potential concern coming forward from both historical and contemporary maternity care aside from the original 23 families affected, Donna increased the numbers within the expert team.
+By the time of publication, the team included around 90 doctors and midwives, most of them working part time with the review alongside their NHS roles.
+Team members included obstetric anaesthetists, adult neurologists, adult cardiologists, an intensivist, an ambulance expert, paediatricians and a physician, as well as an increased the number of midwives, neonatologists and obstetricians and gynaecologists.

 Donna Ockenden elected Fellow of the Royal Society of Arts

 In February 2021 Donna Ockenden has been named as a Fellow of the Royal Society for the Encouragement of Arts, Manufacture and Commerce.

 The fellowship is awarded by the Royal Society of Arts (RSA), and is limited to individuals determined to have made outstanding achievements to social progress and development.

 The accolade has been awarded to Donna Ockenden for her work which has touched the lives of many throughout her career.
 Her work has been a catalyst for change to improve the quality of care for a broad section of people who use healthcare services across the UK.

 The RSA was founded in 1754 by William Shipley in London.
 During the next 100 years, “the Society encouraged innovation and excellence through this scheme in six areas” including agriculture, manufacture, chemistry, mechanics, arts and trade, according to the society’s website.